nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note for seasoned CLI users:**<br>

-This section is intended for non-technical audiences to understand the CLI syntax.
+This section is intended for non-technical users to understand the CLI syntax.
 While A-Bash Book adopts Bash syntax, the implementation is not in parity with Bash's syntax.
 Feel free to skip to [Features](#features).

 </div>

-Command Line Interface (CLI) is a text based interface in which commands are entered.
-A-Bash Book is CLI based and will only interpret command that are structured properly.
+Command Line Interface (CLI) is a text-based interface in which commands are entered.
+A-Bash Book is CLI-based and will only interpret commands that are structured properly.
 This is called the **syntax** where a specific arrangement of words and arguments form a command that A-Bash Book can understand.